xiaoxianyu-office/mm/home.md

 <!-- -->

 -   **Plugin Compatibility**:
-    Integration with a wide variety of popular plugins!
+    Integration with a wide variety of popular plugins, including ModelEngine!

 <!-- -->

 -   *With many more features too extensive to list here!*

-Setup
+Getting Started
 -----

 <!--   [Configuration] -->